coreos/fedora-coreos-pipeline/HACKING.md

     - Git source URL and optional git ref for pipeline Jenkinsfile.
 - `--config <URL>[@REF]`
     - Git source URL and optional git ref for FCOS config.
+- `--kvm-selector=kvm-device-plugin`:
+    - Use this if you're using the KVM device plugin (modern Kubernetes/OpenShift 4+).
 - `--pvc-size <SIZE>`
     - Size of the cache PVC to create.
 Note that the PVC size cannot be changed after creation.
 The format is the one understood by